 - Tell your doctor if you have had liver problems, including liver problems while taking other medicines.

 - JUXTAPID may cause nausea, vomiting and stomach pain,

-of liver problems.
-Tell your doctor right away if you have any of these symptoms
+symptoms of liver problems.
+Tell your doctor right away if you have any of

 - nausea, vomiting or stomach pain that gets worse, does not go away, or changes